Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers take the field on Thursday at Comerica Park against Clarke Schmidt, who is projected to start for the New York Yankees.
-First pitch will be at 1:10 PM ET for the final game of a four-game series.
+Aaron Judge and the New York Yankees will try to get the better of Alex Faedo, the Detroit Tigers' starter, on Tuesday at 7:05 PM ET.

-The Yankees are favored in this one, at -125, while the underdog Tigers have +105 odds to upset.
-The total for the contest is set at 8.5 runs.
+The Yankees are favored in this one, at -250, while the underdog Tigers have +200 odds to win.
+The over/under for the matchup is listed at 8 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.